 FIGURE 2: Toy Example, illustrating potential for "data piling" problem in HDLSS settings.
-Dashed purple line is the Bayes optimal direction, solid is chosen by a variant of Fisher Linear Discrimination.
-Top panel is two-dimensional projection, bottom panels are one-dimensional projections.
+Dashed purple line is the Bayes optimal direction, solid is the Maximal Data Piling direction.
+Top panel is two-dimensional projection (x-axis is in the optimal direction, plane is determined by the MDP vector), bottom panels are one-dimensional projections (x-axis shows projections, y-axis is density).

 Other useful views of the data include one-dimensional projections, shown in the bottom panels.
 The bottom left is the projection onto the true optimal discrimination direction, shown as the dashed line in the top panel.
 The bottom right shows the projection onto the direction w, which is the solid line in the top panel.
 In both cases, the data are represented as a "jitter plot," with the horizontal coordinate representing the projection, and with a random vertical coordinate used for visual separation of the points.
 Also included in the bottom panel are kernel density estimates, which give another indication of the structure of these univariate populations.
 As expected, the left panel reveals two Gaussian populations, with respective means ± 2.2 .
-The bottom right panel shows that indeed the data essentially line up in a direction orthogonal to the solid purple line, resulting in "data piling."
-Data piling is not a useful property for a discrimination rule, because it is driven only by very particular aspects of the realization of the training data at hand.
-New data will have their own quite different quirks, which will bear no relation to these.
+The bottom right panel shows that indeed the data essentially line up in a direction orthogonal to the solid purple line, resulting in data piling.

+Data piling is usually not a useful property for a discrimination rule, because the corresponding direction vector is driven only by very particular aspects of the realization of the training data at hand.
+In HDLSS settings with a reasonable amount of noise, a different realization of the data will have its own quite different quirks, which are typically expected to bear no relation to these, and thus will result in a completely different maximal data piling direction.
+In this sense, the maximal data piling direction will typically not be generalizable, because it is driven by noise artifacts of just the data at hand.
 Another way of understanding this comes from study of the solid direction vector w in the top panel.
-Note that it is not far from orthogonal to the optimal direction vector shown as the dashed line.
-Projection of a new data vector onto w cannot be expected to provide effective discrimination.
+The poor generalization properties are shown by the fact that it is not far from orthogonal to the optimal direction vector shown as the dashed line.
+Projection of a new data vector onto w cannot be expected to provide effective discrimination, because of the arbitrariness of the direction w.